Posted at Sep 8, 2017 8:13:00 AM by THAT Agency | Share

-What’s buzzy in the world of plastic surgery marketing?
-In 2018, it’s all about creating, revamping, or revitalizing your online presence to establish your expertise, engage current and prospective patients, and increase your practice’s profitability.
-Five tips to help:
+What’s the buzz in the world of plastic surgery marketing?
+Today, it’s all about creating, revamping, and revitalizing your online presence to establish your expertise, engage current and prospective patients, and increase your practice’s profitability.
+Here are five tips to help you accomplish this and more:

 Your website is essentially the “face” of your brand.
 It needs to capture people’s attention immediately, inviting them to get to know you further.
 Be sure to clearly articulate your value proposition — the services, innovations, techniques, etc. that both appeal to patients and differentiate your brand.